-The Thin Clayey ecological site is characterized by the production and composition of plant species in the Reference Plant Community, which is defined by soils, precipitation, and temperature regime influencing the site.
+The Thin Loamy ecological site is characterized by the production and composition of plant species in the Reference Plant Community, which is defined by soils, precipitation, and temperature regime influencing the site.
 The presumed Reference Plant Community of this site is dominated by cool-season perennial bunchgrass species, primarily bluebunch wheatgrass (Pseudoroegneria spicata) with minor components of perennial forbs and Wyoming big sagebrush (Artemisia tridentata).
 LRU-A occurs in the valleys of western Montana, on rangelands with a xeric, dry or ustic, dry soil moisture phase, a frigid, warm soil temperature phase, 10-14" of effective precipitation, and between 90 and 120 consecutive frost-free days annually.
-This site is characterized by medium-fine to fine textured surface horizons and soils without a mollic epipedon and slopes are greater than 15%.
+This site is characterized by medium-textured surface horizons with soils more than 20" deep and slopes < 15%.